 - Video Games Arcade; The Living Room and Night Club teen areas; Royal Babies and Tots Nursery; Adventure Ocean kids lounge area; Workshop (family venue); H2O Zone family and kids area

 Ovation is Royal Caribbean's third Quantum-class liner, with younger "WOW" sisterships Quantum (2014) and Anthem (2015).
 There was a possibility RCCL to order a fourth Quantum-class vessel as this option was included in the shipbuilding contract.
-At the beginning, the Quantum-class had code name "Project Sunshine".
+In the beginning, the Quantum-class had a code name "Project Sunshine".

 On February 11, 2011, under “Project Sunshine”, the shipowner Royal Caribbean Cruises Ltd (RCCL) announced the order of a new vessel.
 It represented a new passenger ship class of all three vessels, the first of which (Quantum) was delivered in 2014.
 On February 29, 2012, RCCL ordered the second “Sunshine” ship - Anthem (launched in 2015).

-On April 11, 2016, the cruise ship arrived in Southampton England, where docked at Berth 101 (Western Docks).
-The liner stayed in port for a few days. followed the Suez Canal relocation cruise from UK to China (Southampton to Tianjin).
+On April 11, 2016, the cruise ship arrived in Southampton England and was docked at Berth 101 (Western Docks).
+The liner stayed in port for a few days. followed the Suez Canal relocation cruise from the UK to China (Southampton to Tianjin).
 This 53-day ("world cruise") itinerary was officially named "Global Odyssey".
 China departures (from homeport Tianjin) started in June 2016.

 During Ovation's 2016 Asia season (homeported in Tianjin and Hong Kong), RCI (for the first-time-ever) partnered with local culinary experts to provide onboard over 20 signature Chinese dishes.
 Among those were fried scallops, pan-fried fresh shrimp, fish fillets with corn, steamed chicken.
 Ship's menus were also redesigned (picture-oriented) for more appealing reading.